valdomiromorais/sailor_crab/README.md

 # Sailor Crab
-Game made in Godot Engine with the aim of teaching game development to students at the Instituto Federal do Sertão Pernambucano (Brazil)..
+Game made in Godot Engine with the aim of teaching game development to students at the Instituto Federal do Sertão Pernambucano (Brazil).

+## Orientations
+Each commit will have the following name: cmt<number> - description

+Each commit represents a phase of development.